humanai-foundation/humanai-foundation.github.io/_gsocproposals/2024/proposal_OCR2.md

 ---
-title:  Automating Text Recognition and Transliteration of Historical Documents with convolutional - recurrent architectures
+title:  Automating Text Recognition and Transliteration of Historical Documents with models based on transformers
 layout: gsoc_proposal
 project: DeepOCR
 year: 2024